yunojuno/django-impersonate/README.md

 **NOTE:**

+-   **Version 1.6** has officially removed support for the old settings format.
+	Please see the [settings](#settings) section for how settings should be configured.
 -   **Version 1.5 is now only officially supporting Django's 1.11, 2.2,
     and 3.0**
 -   **Version 1.4 is now officially supporting Python 3.6+ and Django